Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 1.)
 Mindfulness Meditation

 This form of meditation is great for newbies because it is simple and completely feasible.
 The main goal of mindfulness meditation is to achieve a calm and stable mind.
-Calmness is actually a natural aspect of the mind and through meditation, we are just developing and strengthening it.
+Calmness is actually a natural aspect of the mind and through daily meditation, we are just developing and strengthening it.
 With regular practice, you would be able to maintain a calm state of mind without struggling.

 When doing mindfulness meditation, it’s important to find a space where you can have this feeling of sacredness.
 Don’t pick a space where there are too many distractions or you won’t be able to maximize your session.
 Your gaze should be downward, focusing a couple of inches in front of your nose.
 The eyes should be open but not staring.
 The key to this form of meditation is to ignore what is going on around you.